OpenMined/opus/README.md

 In addition, we are implementing a Single Sign On (SSO) server for this service as well.
 This will allow third-party applications to receive permission to get certain data points about an individual by way of querying the APIs of the accounts in question.
 During this single-sign on, the user interacting with the third-party service will see which fields the third party is asking for, as well as which of the linked services will provide those fields.

 Importantly, *we do not cache, log, or otherwise store any data provided by these third-party APIs*.
 We simply provide the information to the third party.
-In addition, we will limit the fields we expose to reduce the risk of reidentifying the user.
+In addition, we will limit the fields we expose to reduce the risk of re-identifying the user.

 ### Cons to this approach
 This approach has a number of flaws that we can seek to mitigate.
 However, there are limits to what we can do while a) preserving a simple UX and b) releasing a functional product ASAP.
 The most major flaw is that the user must trust the host of this PIS to not use their SSO credentials for nefarious purposes.
-We are just comitting to the user that we are not storing their information.
-This is perhaps addressible by asking them to enter a password, without which, their credentials are unusable.
+We are just committing to the user that we are not storing their information.
+This is perhaps addressable by asking them to enter a password, without which, their credentials are unusable.
 This would have to be entered every time they SSO with the PIS system, akin to how users have to enter a "master password" when interacting with a password manager.
 If anyone has any insight on how to implement this, please reach out to Grayson or open an issue.

 ### Importance